JIC vs NPT Fittings: Thread Differences, Pressure Ratings & When to Use Each

 JIC (SAE J514) has straight threads with a 37-degree flare cone that seals metal-to-metal.

-NPT has tapered threads (1.5 degrees per side) that seal by thread deformation.
+NPT has tapered threads (1 degree 47 minutes per side) that seal by thread deformation.

 JIC can be reassembled repeatedly without damage; NPT threads deform each time and eventually leak.